On this page

 When Circular Imports Are a Design Signal

-Circular imports often mean two modules are too tightly coupled — they each know too much about each other.
-The four fixes above resolve the import error, but if you find yourself doing multiple local imports or the circle involves 3+ files, it's worth restructuring.
+Circular imports often mean two modules are too tightly coupled.
+The four fixes above resolve the import error, but if you find yourself adding multiple local imports or the circle involves 3 or more files, it is worth restructuring.

 PatternBetter approach

-Model imports serviceModel emits signal/event → service listens
+Model imports serviceModel emits signal or event, service listens

 Service imports model imports serviceExtract to shared types.py